tyler274/rummage/docs/commander/05_command_zone.md

     // Reference to the player who owns this commander pub owner: Entity,

-    // Number of times cast from command zone (for tax calculation) pub cast_count: u32,

     // Commander's color identity (for deck validation) pub color_identity: ColorIdentity,